Jungle Run

-Jungle Run is a British children's television adventure series that aired on CITV as part of the ITV network from 10 September 1999 to 29 November 2006.
-It was a game show similar to shows such as Fort Boyard and The Crystal Maze.
+Jungle Run is a British children's television game show that aired on CITV as part of the ITV network from 10 September 1999 to 29 November 2006.
+It is similar to shows such as Fort Boyard and The Crystal Maze.
 The show has had three presenters, referred to as the "Jungle Guide": Dominic Wood from 1999 to 2000, Chris Jarvis from 2001 to 2002 and Michael Underwood from 2003 to 2006.

-It was recorded at the disused air base, RAF Newton, near Nottingham.
+Similarly to The Crystal Maze, the set was constructed inside an adapted aircraft hangar.
+The Wood era of the show was filmed at the disused air base RAF Finningley near Doncaster; the Jarvis and Underwood series' were filmed at RAF Newton near Nottingham, sharing production space with the later original series run of Robot Wars.

 Format

 A team of children come upon a mythical jungle ruled by the Jungle King, where the goal is to win treasure from the Temple of the Jungle King.
 On their way they compete in 5 challenges (3 or 4 in celebrity editions) to win time inside the temple to better their chance of winning the top prize.
 In the first 2 series, bananas win them time in the final challenge.
 However, from series 3 onward, these are replaced with silver monkey statues, each one giving them 10 seconds in the final challenge.
-There was also one golden banana worth 50 bananas, later replaced with a Ruby monkey worth 20 seconds, in each episode, with the total amount of possible time standing at 3:20.
+There was also one golden banana worth 50 bananas, later replaced with a ruby monkey worth 20 seconds, in each episode, with the total amount of possible time standing at 3:20.